Real Property Reports with Hot Tubs

 It is possible that a previous landowner installed the tub without the proper building or electrical permit.
 In this case, the tub may be illegal or pose serious risks to the new owners.
 A qualified Home Inspector can certainly look at the mechanics of the hot tub to ensure it is working safely.
 The Land Surveyor’s role is to show the position of the tub on the property relative to the boundaries and other structures.
-If the hot tub was not properly installed and permitted the landowner may be required to apply for an “as-built” building permit, which are typically more expensive and time consuming.
+If the hot tub was not properly installed and permitted the landowner may be required to apply for an “as-built” building permit.
+These can be expensive and time-consuming.
 The potential home buyer is thus protected and has the option to deal with the hot tub prior to signing a purchase agreement for their new home.

 Are you planning on installing a hot tub?

 Good news!
 You can use your recent Real Property Report

 as part of your application.
 It contains all the buildings and visible improvements, along with boundaries and easements.